KivalEvan/BeatSaber-JSMap/README.md

 ## Known Issue

-- As beatmap module here is version agnostic, certain data such as bomb direction, info set custom data, etc. are either renamed, restructured or unavailable
+- As beatmap module here is version agnostic, certain data such as bomb direction, info set custom data, etc. are either renamed, restructured or unavailable.
+  - Certain beatmap version do not contain certain information in schema and are therefore not present in-game.

 ## Credits & References